jackiehjm/stx-docs/doc/source/updates/kubernetes/configuring-update-orchestration.rst

 **Patch Current** = **Pending**, indicating that the update status of these hosts has not yet been updated.
 The creation attempt fails, and you must try again.
-You can use :command:`sw-patch query-hosts` to review the current update status before creating a update strategy.
+You can use :command:`sw-patch query-hosts` to review the current update status before creating an update strategy.

 .. rubric:: |proc|